 - Passport bio page scanned clearly, all four corners visible

-- Employer letter dated within last 30 days
+- Employer letter dated within last 30 days, signed with HR contact details

 - All non-English documents have certified translations attached

-- Sponsor (if applicable) has provided all their immigration + accommodation + financial documents
+- Sponsor (if applicable) has provided immigration status, accommodation and financial documents

-- Flight bookings and hotel reservations (or sponsor address)
+- Flight bookings and hotel reservations (or sponsor's full address)

-- No file over 6MB (Home Office limit)
+- No individual file over 6MB (Home Office upload limit)

 - All files in PDF, JPG or PNG format